 Credit Risk is the possibility of loss that a bank may be subjected to, on account of changes or deterioration in the credit profile / credit quality of borrowers and counterparties.
 The Bank is exposed to credit risk through lending and capital market activities.
-Bank has put in place Board approved comprehensive Credit Risk Management Policy which aims at ensuring sustained growth of healthy loan portfolio while identifying and managing credit risks, both at transaction and portfolio levels.
+Bank has put in place Board approved comprehensive policy on Credit Dispensation & Credit Risk Management which aims at ensuring sustained growth of healthy loan portfolio while identifying and managing credit risks, both at transaction and portfolio levels.
 It lays down the roles and responsibilities, risk appetite, key processes and reporting framework.